 Depending upon the complexity and source of financing, a project finance transaction may generate quite a number of transactional documents.
 The precise requirements will depend upon the type of project, the ownership structure, the regulatory environment and the level and nature of public sector involvement.

 A complex infrastructure project might require the following transactional documents:

-- a presidential decree outlining the project details, tax and customs benefits, and any other exemptions necessary for the project's bankability;
+- a presidential decree outlining the project details and providing for the legal regime required for implementation of the project, the tax and customs benefits, and any other exemptions necessary for the project's bankability;

 - land allotment documents in the form of a land lease agreement.
 This is important from a bankability perspective, considering that currently land is fully under public ownership;

 - tender documents consisting of general, technical and commercial parts;